Tees Valley Combined Authority

-The Tees Valley Combined Authority (TVCA) is the combined authority for the Tees Valley urban area in North East England consisting of the following five unitary authorities: Darlington, Hartlepool, Middlesbrough, Redcar and Cleveland, and Stockton-on-Tees, covering a population of approximately 700,000 people.
-The area is divided between the ceremonial counties of North Yorkshire and County Durham.
-It was proposed that a combined authority be established by statutory instrument under the Local Democracy, Economic Development and Construction Act 2009.
+The Tees Valley Combined Authority (TVCA) is the combined authority for the Tees Valley strategic authority area in North East England.
+It consists of the following five unitary authorities: Darlington, Hartlepool, Middlesbrough, Redcar and Cleveland, and Stockton-on-Tees.
 It is a strategic authority with powers over transport, economic development and regeneration including the flagship Teesside Freeport.

+The strategic authority governs a population of approximately 700,000 people.
+Its area is divided between the ceremonial counties of North Yorkshire and County Durham.

-The Combined Authority was established on 1 April 2016, after Local Government Minister James Wharton MP signed the necessary Order.
+The strategic authority was established on 1 April 2016, after Local Government Minister James Wharton MP signed the necessary Order.
+It was first proposed that a combined authority be established by statutory instrument under the Local Democracy, Economic Development and Construction Act 2009.
 It was announced in October 2015 that voters in the region covered by the Authority would directly elect a Mayor in 2017.

 History

 The abolition of the non-metropolitan county of Cleveland in 1996 left the Tees Valley without a single authority covering the whole area, although some council functions continued to be provided jointly through Cleveland Police and the Cleveland Fire Brigade.

 A combined authority was proposed in 2014 and sixty-five per cent of more than 1,900 responses received during a seven-week long public consultation were in favour of a combined authority.

 A shadow combined authority was formed and chaired by Sue Jeffrey, Leader of Redcar and Cleveland Borough Council.